grascii/grascii/docs/README.rst

 represented by the letters that match their sounds.
 For example, the word ``Cross`` would be written as ``KROS``.

-For a more detailed overview of the language, see :doc:`language`.
+For a more detailed overview of the language, see `language <https://grascii.readthedocs.io/en/latest/language.html>`_.

 Purpose
 *******